 - Blood tests: are normal in OA.
 Consider checking baseline FBC, creatinine and LFTs before starting a patient on non-steroidal anti-inflammatory drugs (NSAIDs).

 - Joint aspiration: may be considered for swollen joints to exclude other causes such as septic arthritis and gout.
-See separate Joint Injection and Aspiration article.
+See the separate Joint Injection and Aspiration article.

 Holistic approach to assessment and management